-As a rule, people who live in Denmark tend to enrich their diet with healthy fats and proteins which results in lower carb intake.
+As a rule, people who live in Denmark tend to enrich their diet with healthy fats and proteins which results in lower carbohydrate intake.
 They usually consume less meat and more fish, especially fatty fish, like salmon.
 If they eat meat, they usually opt for lean cuts of high quality meat.

 The Denmark diet also includes fresh fruits and berries, which people usually have as their snacks.
-They are rich in antioxidants and significantly lower your risks of numerous diseases (2, 8).
+They are rich in antioxidants and could significantly lower your risks of numerous diseases (2, 8).
 Root vegetables, like potatoes, carrots, and parsnip are also an important part of this diet.
-The Danes also tend to eat rye bread, as it is nutrient-dense and contains magnesium, Iron, B vitamins and high amounts of fiber, which can support your heart health (4).
+The Danes also tend to eat rye bread, as it is nutrient-dense and contains magnesium, iron, B-complex vitamins and high amounts of fiber, which can support your heart health (4).
 The Denmark diet also includes nuts and seeds.